This is an invitation to help us with our formative research into Climate Emotions and Coping Strategies.

 A key aim of our activities is to enable conversations about the Climate & Ecological Emergency, and to develop better strategies for coping.
 We don’t aim to convert people to a particular point of view or solution, but to express feelings, discover new insights and connect with others through conversation.

 Our hypothesis, in our Story of Change, is that our creative object-centred approach is more effective at opening up talk and helping people find strategies for coping and action than more instructional, promotional or ‘one-to-many’ methods.
 For professionals, we want them to feel that they have the tools to respond to the Emergency in the ways that suit their work, and to have know-how and motivation to engage with people in accessible and meaningful ways.
 For public groups, we want them to feel able to explore difficult issues, to be better informed and to be more motivated to take action.
 We’ll be looking to capture data from all our activities on how people feel, what or how they think, and what they intend to do.

-We are at a formative evaluation stage now, designing activities and finding out what people feel, think and do about the Emergency.
+We are still at a formative evaluation stage, designing our activities through practice, and finding out what people feel, think and do about the crisis.
 To help with this, we’re inviting anyone to help us by taking part in this short online survey on Climate Emotions and coping strategies.
 This will provide insights so that we can design our activities to be more effective.
 We’ve also commissioned a film by young person Seamus Coyne-Bailey, where he talks to his peers about their climate emotions and coping strategies.

 Please do share this blogpost so that the survey can reach a large sample of people, in the UK and beyond.